 This blog was prompted by an online article I was alerted to by Roger Highfield on Twitter, which discussed how neuroscientists were conducting experiments suggesting that free will is indeed just an illusion.
-It was rather dismissive of the years (no, make that centuries) of philosophical debate that has seemingly not brought us any closer to an answer.
-Now, as a physicist I am usually at the front of the hard-nosed scientist queue when it comes to philosophy bashing.
+Unfortunately, it was rather dismissive of the years (no, make that century) of philosophical debate that has seemingly not brought us any closer to an answer.
+Now, as a physicist, I am usually at the front of the hard-nosed scientist queue when it comes to philosophy bashing.
 But on this issue, I am not so sure.

-Poincaré had discovered that even the way a system of just three interacting bodies evolves in time could not be knowable exactly, let alone one involving all bodies in the solar system (at least all the planets and their moons, along with the sun).
-But the implications of this would have to wait another three-quarters of a century.
+Poincar had discovered that even the way a system of just three interacting bodies evolves in time could not be knowable exactly, let alone one involving all bodies in the solar system (at least all the planets and their moons, along with the sun).
+But the implications of this would have to wait another three-quarter of a century.

 There are four options available when it comes to the sort of universe we live in: